-Marriage seems wonderfully endearing to the single individual who has in no way married, and maybe to the divorced person who hankers for anything to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a hard work at times.
+Marriage appears wonderfully endearing to the single person who has by no means married, and maybe to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for practically all of us is very a challenging work at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so much of ourselves into our marriages – which is each a very good and a bad point.
+We carry so a lot of ourselves into our marriages – which is each a good and a bad thing.

-We deliver in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not spend also considerably funds, not seek to control us, that they will want to devote time with us.
-We also carry in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.
+We deliver in expectations of getting ‘met’ by our partners: that they will satisfy us sexually, not spend also a lot income, not seek to handle us, that they will want to invest time with us.
+We also bring in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to identify just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.

 When you can disagree without insisting on getting your own way and give consideration to the other person’s feelings, you’ll be on the path of a peacemaker!.
 If saving a marriage is your goal, use your differences as the springboard to peacemaking.

 You’re sure to go through many problems in those years, and how you handle those as a couple can show if you will make a good couple in marriage.
 Obviously if you fight about those problems and feel like you don’t want to be together, don’t get married.
 It seems like a simple idea, but one that isn’t taken to heart by many people very often.

 None of you should have to give up what is important to you to accommodate the other.
 Self-sacrifice is a sure way for resentments and rifts to grow and marriage conflict to rear its head.
 There are now two people with two sets of needs and opinions to be taken into account.